Quebec Maple Syrup Producers

-The FPAQ plays a role in the collective marketing of maple products and in organizing sales inside and outside the province.
-Some consider it to be a cartel.
+The QMSP plays a role in the collective marketing of maple products and in organizing sales inside and outside the province.

 History

 Beginning in 1958, the maple syrup producers of Beauce region in the south of Quebec participated in a joint plan to protect their rights as producers and to collectively market maple syrup.
 This effort inspired the formation of a larger agreement all across Quebec in 1966.

-Since 1989, all FPAQ’s producers abide by a collective agreement to market their product.
+Since 1989, all QMSP’s producers abide by a collective agreement to market their product.
 Together, the producers establish policies, negotiate their selling strategy, enforce production quota, set up quality criteria and sponsor promotional activities.
-However, if they cannot come to an agreement the act calls for an outside opinion to arbitrate.
-The maple syrup producers who sell directly to consumers are exempted from this law.
-The FPAQ collaborates with the ACER centre to conduct research and experiments on maple syrup.
+The QMSP collaborates with the ACER centre to conduct research and experiments on maple syrup.

 In 2000, the Federation became the exclusive sales agent for bulk sales and in 2004, they reformed the quota system.
 In 2017, the federation had to add five million taps due to the rise of foreign competition.